khulnasoft-lab/design.khulnasoft.com/doc/navigation.md

 # Navbar configuration

-## How to populate the navbar
+## How to populate the navigation

-The navbar is populated via a [JSON configuration file](../nav.json).
+The navigation is populated via a [JSON configuration file](../nav.json).

-The configuration file consists of a list of objects that each define a single item in the navbar.
+The configuration file consists of a list of objects that each define a single item in the navigation.
 Each item should have a `title` and a `path`.
 In the example below, **My page** can be accessed at `/my-page`: